Deanelle/deanelle/README.md

 Hello, I'm Deanelle, a data analyst with 5+ years combined experience across healthcare, clnical operations, and patient workflows.
 I turn complex healthcare data into clean, actionable insights using SQL, Excel, Tableau, and Python.

 I focus on soluitons that drive clairty and better heathcare decison making by turning messy data into something that teams can actually use.
-My gola is to empower teams with the tools they need- whether through intuitive reports or data products- to make informed decisions that improve paitent outcomes and healthcare operations.
+My goal is to empower teams with the tools they need- whether through intuitive reports or data products- to make informed decisions that improve paitent outcomes and healthcare operations.

 My background spans across payers, providers, patient facing operations, giving me a unique view of the healthcare ecosystem- EHRS, claims, prior authorizations, clicnial workflows and everything in between.